 B pair is short for Banker Pair, a popular side bet in live baccarat games.
 It refers to a side bet on whether the first two cards of the banker’s hand will form a suited pair, such as K-K, 3-3, A-A, etc.

-It pays 28.7 to 1 for the first two cards on the player hand to be a suited pair.
-The house edge for the player pair wager is higher at 4.20%.
-And both are available at select online live baccarat rooms.
+The most common companion side wager is the Player Pair (or P Pair).
+It pays 28.7 to 1 for the first two cards on the player’s hand to be a suited pair.
+The house edge for the player pair wager is higher, at 4.20%.
+Both are available at select online live baccarat rooms.

-What is big tiger baccarat?
+What is a big tiger in baccarat?

-- The Small Tiger – A side bet which pays 22 to 1 for a winning two-card banker hand with a point totaling 6
+• The Small Tiger – A side bet which pays 22 to 1 for a winning two-card banker hand with a point totaling 6

-- Tiger side bet – pays 12 to 1 for a two-card banker win of 6 and 20 to 1 for a three-card banker win of 6
+• Tiger side bet – pays 12 to 1 for a two-card banker win of 6 and 20 to 1 for a three-card banker win of 6

 All non-natural player wins in Tiger Baccarat pay even money, while non-natural winning banker bets enjoy a 1 to 1 payout minus a standard 5% house commission.
 Meanwhile, a winning tie bet collects an 8 to 1 payout.